Skip to main contentSkip to navigationSkip to search

 Duni Group's business is affected by various external factors and is constantly exposed to risks and threats.
 Each year, active risk management with analyses is carried out systematically to predict factors that may negatively impact the company.

 The goal of risk management is not necessarily to eliminate risk but to identify, control, and balance various initiatives against the Group’s financial and sustainability goals.
-Local management teams are responsible for identifying and handling local complaints.
+These risks affect, among other things, the company’s business model and long-term strategic planning.
+They may harm the Group’s results or reputation.

 Strategic and external risks